nvu01/Supervised-Learning/README.md

 - [matplotlib](http://matplotlib.org/)
 - [scikit-learn](http://scikit-learn.org/stable/)

-You will also need to have software installed to run and execute an [Jupyter Notebook](https://jupyter.org/install)
+You will also need to have software installed to run and execute a [Jupyter Notebook](https://jupyter.org/install)

-We recommend students install [Anaconda](https://www.continuum.io/downloads), a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.
+It's recommended that you should install [Anaconda](https://www.continuum.io/downloads), a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.

 ### Run